 When notice is not required for termination

 There is no exact formula across jurisdictions for determining reasonable notice.
-Employment legislation only provides the bare minimum that an employee is entitled to.
-The amount of notice required is directly related to the length of time the employee has been with the organization.
+Employment legislation only provides the bare minimum that an employee is entitled to, and unless there is an enforceable termination clause in an employment agreement, the courts often impose a much higher notice requirement.
+Under the legislation the amount of notice required is directly related to the length of time the employee has been with the organization.
+Under judge-made law, the courts will consider other factors such as the age of the employee, their level of employment, the location of their employment, whether they were recruited to the position, and whether they left another job to take the position (among other factors).

 At the beginning of employment

-Each province allows for termination without advance notice for a specific period at the beginning of employment.
+The legislation in each province allows for termination without notice for a specific period at the beginning of employment.
+Judge-made law may still require you to provide notice though.

 During the probationary period

 A probationary period allows an organization to assess employee performance prior to granting full employee status.
-While an organization may have a probationary period that exceeds it’s jurisdiction’s legislated period, it’s still required to provide notice or payment in lieu of notice that follows the labour standard.
+While an organization may have a probationary period that exceeds its jurisdiction’s legislated period, it’s still required to provide notice or payment in lieu of notice that follows the labour standard.
+Note that not every province uses the word “probation”.
+In some jurisdictions the legislation just provides that notice is not required if an employee is terminated before a certain period of time.

 For example, in British Columbia, notice of termination is required after three months, so an employer who decides to terminate an employee at the end of a six-month probationary period will still have to give notice or payment in lieu in accordance with British Columbia employment standards.